Kong/docs.konghq.com/app/_hub/impart-security/kong-plugin-impart/overview/_index.md

 ## Using the plugin

-First of all, make sure you have installed an Impart Inspector.
-Steps to do that can be found on the Impart console [Integrations](https://console.impartsecurity.net/orgs/_/integrations?q=kong) page.
+This plugin requires having installed an Impart Inspector.
+Steps to install an Inspector can be found on the Impart console [Integrations](https://console.impartsecurity.net/orgs/_/integrations?q=kong) page.

 ### {{site.base_gateway}}